Xfers/docs/source/index.md

 ```

 This API call will return the user's `X-XFERS-USER-API-KEY` and a `sign_up_url` if and ONLY IF they do not already have an Xfers account.
-The url can be loaded to serve a page that allow user to complete their Xfers account registration.
+The url can be loaded to serve a page that allow user to complete their Xfers account registration (this is optional and is only needed if the user wants to login to their Xfers Dashboard).

-You do not have to do anything with the `sign_up_url`.
-Xfers will automatically send new user a follow up SMS with a similar url that they can complete their account registration with.

 If you choose to redirect new Xfers user to the unique sign_up_url to allow them to complete their Xfers account registrations, upon successfully account registration, Xfers will redirect user back to the `return_url` specified or the default at "\<Endpoint>/api/v3/account_registration/completed".
 The automated SMS from Xfers will not be sent if user complete their account registration this way within 15mins.